Understanding Break-in Period in Bike Insurance Renewal

 You can raise claims during the break-in period. | Since the insurance plan remains inactive during the break-in period, you are not eligible to raise claims. |

-You can easily renew your bike insurance policy during the break-in period.
-However, it is recommended to renew it before the expiry date to ensure coverage from risks while driving on the road.
+Pro Tip: You can easily renew your bike insurance policy during the break-in period.
+However, renewing it before the expiry date is recommended to ensure risk coverage while driving.

 FAQs